Eudorajab1/websaw-workshop/docs/source/getting_started.rst

 **UPYTL** ships with a number of standard components which can be used *out of the box* but for the purposes of this tutorial we will be building a simple template of our own from scratch.

-As this is a very simple application and we want to compare apples with apples we will be using only the elements of **UPYTL** relevent to this app.
+As this is a very simple application and we want to compare like for like we will be using only the elements of **UPYTL** relevent to this app.
 For a much more in-depth look at **UPYTL** and creating custom components such as **Pages**, **Forms** and custom **Field types** you can head over to the **Advanced Tutorials** section of this user guide where **UPYTL** is covered in a LOT more depth.

+As such we will be creating a straight forward **UPYTL** template that does not use any components as none have been created yet.

-The first thing we need to do is to create a module / library to store our components /templates.
+The first thing we need to do is to create a module / library to store our templates.
 Later on we will make this library available to all of our apps by leveraging on **WebSaw's** built in **mixin** functionality.

 But for now lets head over to our app directory and create a file called *templates.py* and paste the following code.